 Also signed in Lisbon: an agreement between Bringbuys Web Technology and Cabo Verde TradeInvest, the Cabo Verdean investment fund agency, to create a technology hub in Cabo Verde with plans to expand to other West African countries.

 A source from Bringbuys told Macao Magazine that the protocol initially foresees building an international cloud computing centre in Cabo Verde.
 This US$5–20 million investment is designed to create a pilot centre that will provide support to the government, including road safety and citizen services, as well as creating “big data” services.
 Investment could reach US$50 million in the second phase, an industrial park dedicated to training local staff and incubation of companies.

 Quality infrastructure and a geographic location well suited to expansion into West Africa made Cabo Verde an ideal choice for the project.
 If the pilot project is a success, Bringbuys plans to expand into other countries, such as Portugal and Brazil.

-Following the Lisbon Meeting, Cabo Verde TradeInvest received a delegation from the Permanent Secretariat of Forum Macao, which travelled to the archipelago with businessmen from Chinese province Qingdao.
+Following the Lisbon Meeting, Cabo Verde TradeInvest received a delegation from the Permanent Secretariat of the Forum Macao, which travelled to the archipelago with businessmen from Qingdao province.
 The visit was the result of a protocol signed between the Cabo Verdean agency and the Qingdao government at the previous edition of the meeting, held in Praia in June 2017.